jmcook1186/gp-passport-docs/src/devs/passport-gating-guide.md

 ## Application outline

 Now that you have a `Scorer` and an API Key, you can move on to building your app.
-The app we will build will be an educational site where users cna learn about web3 and DAOs, and then if - and only if - their Passport score is above a threshoild, they can uncover the secret information required to join our (pretend) Passport DAO.
+The app we will build will be an educational site where users can learn about web3 and DAOs, and then if - and only if - their Passport score is above a threshold, they can uncover the secret information required to join our (pretend) Passport DAO.

 The app will work as follows:

-- When the user visits the sample app, they will be asked to connect their wallet
+- When the user visits the sample app, they have access to three tabs - one to welcome them and two containing learning material about Web3 and DAOs.
-- Once they've connected, we'll automatically fetch their passport score from the Gitcoin Scorer API
+- A fourth tab will contain information about how the user can join your DAO.
-- There will be three tabs that the user can see.
-Two are available to everyone - they provide general information about web3 and DAOs.
+- The user will connect their wallet and Gitcoin Passport to the app.
+Their score will be calculated automatically.
-- If their score meets a threshold, the third tab will contain instructions and links that will enable them to join the DAO.
+- If their score meets a threshold, the fourth tab will contain instructions and links that will enable them to join the DAO.
 - If the score does not meet the threshold, we'll withold the instructions and instead the tab will contain instructions for increasing their Passport score.

 This simple example demonstrates the principles you would use to gate a real application using Gitcoin passport.